sourcegraph/handbook/content/departments/engineering/product/process/index.md

 ### Cross-team projects

-Priorities that consistently require the collaboration of multiple engineering teams are elevated to [cross-team projects](prioritize_and_build/cross-product_projects.md).
+Priorities that consistently require the collaboration of multiple engineering teams are elevated to [cross-product projects](prioritize_and_build/cross-product_projects.md).

 ### Executive decisions